-The following outlines BTO's approach to safeguarding children who engage with the BTO, in partcular those that undertake fieldwork for one of the BTO's surveys.
+The following outlines BTO's approach to safeguarding children (under the age of 18) who engage with the BTO, in partcular those that undertake fieldwork for one of the BTO's surveys.

 This policy applies to all staff, volunteers and trustees of the BTO.